Tag Archive for: garden gift ideas

 Assorted Agave

 Did you know that there are over 200 species of agave?
 The different shapes, colors, and sizes mean that there is one (or more) that are right for your garden.
-You can get a good start on an agave collection by ordering this assortment either for yourself or divide it up into four separate gifts.
+You can get a good start on an agave collection.
+Order this assortment for yourself or divide it up into four separate gifts.
 Click here to order.

 Do you have a favorite plant that you received as a gift?
 I’d love to hear about it.

-Come back tomorrow when I’ll share my picks for garden tools and gear.
+Come back tomorrow.
+I’ll share my picks for garden tools and gear.